CAP500 - Career Planning

 Upon successful completion of this subject the student will be able to:

-2. Develop a job search strategy that aligns to personal goals and industry requirements in order to lead self-directed career strategies.
+- Develop a job search strategy that aligns with personal goals and industry requirements in order to lead self-directed career strategies.

 Cheating and Plagiarism